fox-it/dissect.cobaltstrike/docs/tools/beacon-client.rst

 * The ``--user`` and ``--computer`` arguments are used to set the username and computer name in the Beacon Metadata.
 * and ``-w`` or ``--writer`` writes decrypted C2 packets such as Tasks and Callback packets to the file ``c2.records.gz``.

-There are many more options that can be overriden, by default most settings are randomized.
+There are many more options that can be overridden, by default most settings are randomized.
 To see all the options run it with ``--help`` and is also documented here: :ref:`CLI-interface`.

 Dumping saved records